Guide to The Mississippi Blues Marathon

 Dinner Time

-Cap off your day with dinner at The Iron Horse Grill downtown, Eudora's at The District at Eastover or BRAVO! at Highland Village.
+Cap off your day with drinks and bites at Little Effie at The District at Eastover, or dinner at The Iron Horse Grill downtown or BRAVO! at Highland Village.

 Nightcap, Mississippi Music style

 There’s always music in Jackson, especially on this weekend.
-Check back soon for the latest listings.
+Check back for listings.

 This post is offered as a representative itinerary of Jackson restaurants, attractions and events.
 As always, consult individual locations for hours and availability.